bobbyiliev/introduction-to-sql/ebook/en/content/005-select.md

 This would return `1` as the lowest user ID that we have is 1.

-* `MAX`: just like `MIN` but it would return the highest value:
+* `MAX`: just like `MIN`, but it would return the highest value:

 ```
 SELECT MAX(id) FROM users;
 ```

-In our case this would be `3` as we have only 3 users and the highest value of the `id` column is 3.
+In our case, this would be `3` as we have only 3 users, and the highest value of the `id` column is 3.

-* `AVG`: as the name suggest it would sum up all of the values of a specific column and return the avarage value.
-As we have 3 users with ids 1, 2 and 3 which is 6 devided by 3 users is 2.
+* `AVG`: as the name suggest, it would sum up all of the values of a specific column and return the average value.
+As we have 3 users with ids 1, 2, and 3, which is 6 divided by 3 users is 2.

 ```
 SELECT AVG(id) FROM users;